 Domestic Violence in Philadelphia

-Women Against Abuse operates two 100-bed emergency safe havens for women and children who have had to flee their homes to escape from domestic violence.
-These are the only domestic violence shelters in Philadlephia, and they are consistently at full capacity.
-The need for safe haven far outpaces demand, with 15,751 requests for safety turned away in Fiscal Year 2015 - a 28% increase in turn aways over the year before.
-When the safe havens are full, counselors work with shelters throughout the city and domestic violence shelters in neighboring counties to help victims find safety.
+Women Against Abuse operates two 100-bed emergency safe havens for survivors who have had to flee their homes to escape from domestic violence.
+These are the only domestic violence shelters in Philadelphia, and they are consistently at full capacity.
+The need for safe haven far outpaces demand, with thousands of requests for safety turned away each year.
+When the safe havens are full, hotline counselors work with victims to create a safety plan, often seeking alternative options like domestic violence shelters in neighboring counties to help keep people safe.

 Calls for Help